Privacy Considerations

 Least Knowledge

 ‘Least Knowledge’ is the fundamental principle upon which enmeshed is built.
 As a result, the solution aims to minimize Personally Identifiable Information (PII) usage, thereby providing an optimal user experience and comprehensive features.
-In fact, the “usual personal data”, like e-mail addresses, telephone numbers or names never reach the Backbone (and its operator) in cleartext.
+In fact, the “usual personal data”, like email addresses, telephone numbers or names never reach the Backbone (and its operator) in cleartext.

 - The enmeshed App stores the data in a local database on the device it is operating on.
 Data usually can only be sent to or received from the Backbone, generic Internet access from the App is blocked.